-The acquisition has been accounted for as a business combination.
-The purchase consideration was allocated to the tangible and intangible assets and liabilities acquired as of the acquisition date, with the excess recorded to goodwill as shown below.
-The values assigned to the assets acquired and liabilities assumed were based on estimates of fair value available to us as of the date of acquisition, and adjusted during the measurement period which ended on January 1, 2022.
+The acquisition was accounted for as a business combination.
+The purchase consideration was allocated to the tangible and intangible assets and liabilities acquired as of the acquisition date, with the excess recorded to goodwill.
+The values assigned to the assets acquired and liabilities assumed were based on estimates of fair value available to us as of the date of acquisition, and adjusted during the measurement period, which ended on January 1, 2022.
 No material adjustments to the fair value of assets and liabilities were made during the measurement period.
+Refer to "Note 8.
+Goodwill and Intangible Assets" for further information.